Video Transcript: How to Use eINFO

 Let’s say that you would like to see how many Computer Science programs are offered by Ontario universities.
 Each category has more specific sub-categories called “Subject Areas”.
-For Computer Science, there are 8 subject areas.
 If you want to narrow your search to show only Software Engineering programs, for example, click on that subject.
-Now you can see there are 21 programs in this subject area that are offered by a number of Ontario universities.
-You can use the drop-down menu at the top to sort alphabetically, by university or by how you’ve rated them.
+Now you can see programs in this subject area that are offered by a number of Ontario universities.
+You can use the drop-down menu at the top to sort alphabetically or by university.

-To clear a comparison or a rating, uncheck the option.
-You can also rate and compare on each program page.
+To clear a comparison, uncheck the option.
+You can also compare on each program page.

 There are a few other ways to search for program information.
 If you know the specific program code, for example, you can type it in here to view that program’s specific information.

-The program or O-U-A-C codes for all programs are listed in the 101 and 105 instruction booklets, which are available on the OUAC website.
-These are the same codes you will use when you apply to Ontario universities online.
+The program or O-U-A-C codes for all programs are the same codes you will use when you apply to Ontario universities online.
 For more information on how to apply, visit the OUAC website: www.ouac.on.ca.